clairiel/Making_Movies_For_Archivists/Foundations/tools-and-resources.md

 ## Hardware and supplies

-While all you need for today's workshop is a personal computer, if you find yourself doing a lot of movie editing, I recommend the following:
+While all you need for today's workshop is a personal computer, if you find yourself making movies on the regular, I recommend the following:

 + Microphone
 + Tripod with iPhone Attachment